khoin/dx463-final/README.md

 flute - "Hey" - flute - "Vsauce" (frozen) - flute (frozen) -
 improvisation -
-(pitchdown - pitchup) until low rumbles are sufficiently loud with impulses - pitchdown to diminish all impulses
+(pitchdown - pitchup) until low rumbles are sufficiently loud with impulses - "is there a storm?" - flute - "but what is a storm?" - pitchdown to diminish most violent impulses and rumbles
 ```

 ## Tools